sahanbull/context-agnostic-engagement/README.md

 - `io_utils`: contains the helper functions that are required for loading and manipulating the dataset.

 ### `models`
-This module contains the python scripts that have been used to create the current baselines.
+This module contains the python scripts that have been used to create the current baseline.
 Currently, `regression` models have been proposed as baseline models for the tasks.
-The two files `models/regression/train_gbm_regression_full_cv.py` and `models/regression/train_rf_regression_full_cv.py` can be used to reproduce the baseline performance for Gradient Boosting Machines (GBM) and Random Forests (RM) models.
+The  `models/regression/train_rf_regression_full_cv.py` can be used to reproduce the baseline performance for Random Forests (RF) models.